Contact our corporate or local offices directly.

 Properties page: Signal Harness Properties

-This method of editing uses the associated Properties panel mode to modify the properties of a signal harness object.
+This method of editing uses the associated Signal Harness dialog and the Properties panel mode to modify the properties of a signal harness object.

 After placement, the Signal Harness mode of the Properties panel can be accessed in one of the following ways: